 Another key element of the implementation was the hiring of Talent Consultants in addition to the wider MSP programme team.

-The Talent Consultants job is to constantly engage with the talent pipeline and proactively follow up with the MSP program team to share top candidate profiles – working closely with the separate lines of business across the program to build on their staffing strategies – ensuring that the returning workers are an element of all the teams sourcing strategy.
-The Talent Consultants also work closely with Avature and our payroll supplier to ensure returning workers are onboarded correctly and managed throughout their assignment.
+The Talent Consultants job is to constantly engage with the talent pipeline and proactively follow up with the MSP Direct programme team to share top candidate profiles, work closely with the separate lines of business across the programme to build on their staffing strategies and ensure the returning workers are part of all team’s sourcing strategy.